-SEEKING DOGS FOR ENROLLMENT IN A CLINICAL TRIAL EVALUATING A NOVEL THERAPY FOR THE TREATMENT OF TRANSITIONAL CELL CARCINOMAOctober 2nd, 2018 Posted by catharine Bladder Cancer, Pain Management 0 thoughts on “SEEKING DOGS FOR ENROLLMENT IN A CLINICAL TRIAL EVALUATING A NOVEL THERAPY FOR THE TREATMENT OF TRANSITIONAL CELL CARCINOMA”
+SEEKING DOGS FOR ENROLLMENT IN A CLINICAL TRIAL EVALUATING A NOVEL THERAPY FOR THE TREATMENT OF TRANSITIONAL CELL CARCINOMAOctober 2nd, 2018 Posted by catharine Bladder Cancer, Pain Management, Pain Studies 0 thoughts on “SEEKING DOGS FOR ENROLLMENT IN A CLINICAL TRIAL EVALUATING A NOVEL THERAPY FOR THE TREATMENT OF TRANSITIONAL CELL CARCINOMA”

-This trial is designed to evaluate the safety and preliminary pain management and anti-cancer effectiveness of a novel therapy in dogs with bladder transitional cell carcinoma (TCC).
+This trial is designed to evaluate the safety and preliminary pain management and effect of a novel therapy in dogs with bladder transitional cell carcinoma (TCC).
+A secondary goal is to assess potential anti-cancer effect.
 The trial involves one-time treatment administered directly into the bladder using a urinary catheter.
 Dogs may receive a second treatment one month after enrollment if warranted.
 The treatment will be administered under sedation or general anesthesia.
 There is no placebo in this trial.
 An estimated 15 client-owned dogs with will be enrolled.
 Owners will be required to complete quality of life surveys, collect a daily urine sample for visual analysis, and record the urine collection results in a provided journal.
 The trial site will train the owners on collection and evaluation techniques.
 Trial visits include the dog’s initial consultation, treatment day (Day 0), and then recheck visits on Days 7, 14, 28, 56, and 84.
 Anti-cancer therapies must be discontinued 21 days prior to enrollment.
 Medications targeted at the treatment of TCC-associated pain, except for CBD and other cannabinoids, are acceptable provided they have been administered for at least 2 weeks prior to enrolling in the study.

 The trial is fully funded for the full trial duration (84 days).
 Funding includes the initial consultation, the study treatment and administration, thoracic radiographs at the beginning and end of the study, monthly abdominal ultrasounds, recheck visits, trial-required bloodwork, and management of side effects that are thought to be directly related to the trial.